Skip to main content

 If you’re planning on serving cocktails, wine, or beer (or even if you’re not), it’s important to make sure your guests have sufficient food and don’t leave your housewarming party hungry.
 In addition to appetizers, it’s a good idea to provide an assortment of finger foods on the table or serving counter throughout the party that doesn’t require plates, forks, or knives.

-Whether you choose to make the finger foods yourself or order them from a local restaurant or even off your grocery store catering menu, these tried and true favorites are always a sure-fire hit at any event.
+Whether you make the finger foods yourself, order them from a local restaurant, or even off your grocery store catering menu, these tried-and-true favorites are always a sure-fire hit at any event.

 • Cheese and crackers: They’re a staple at any party, and with good reason.
 You can create a cheese platter that’s simple and economical or one with decadent gourmet imports and crusty French bread; whichever way you go, it seems that everyone loves a good cheese platter.